jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_Intro.typ

 /* ---------------------------- Inital Background --------------------------- */
 == Initial Background <chap_0_1>

-In this subsection, a concise definition of the term #gl_("swith") shall be provided.
+In this subsection, a concise definition of the term #gl_("swith", long:true) shall be provided.
 Detailed information about #gl_("swith", pl:true) can be found in
 //
 // TODO
 // @chap_2_0 .